yuckdevchan/tibernet/README.md

 Unlike my *previous* projects *cough cough* yuck.ga *cough cough* that had licensing issues due to using conflicting open-source licenses by borrowing code from other repositories (which is partly why yuck.ga is now **deprecated**) this repository doesn't use much if any lines of code from other projects.

 There is also some CC-BY 4.0 code in here, written by [Garret Howard](https://github.com/garrhow).
 This is his GitHub: https://github.com/garrhow, and this is his website: https://mersh.com but I made a mirror of it since it is not working at the moment: https://mersh-mirror.netlify.app.

+### Privacy

+The privacy policy for the default instance of unblockit (tiber.ml, invl.netlify.app and yuck.tk) can be found /privacy.html.
+Ads can be easily removed in your fork or rehost and probably won't even work out of the box.
+You can also remove ads by signing up for tibernet premium for £0.10 a month (coming soon).